First-Year Student Resources

-Group Tutoring (GT) and Supplemental Instruction (SI) are academic assistance programs that use peer-assisted study sessions scheduled throughout the week.
+One-on-One Tutoring, Supplemental Instruction (SI), and Academic Coaching are academic engagement programs that offer peer-assisted study sessions throughout the week.
 Here, students can compare notes, discuss readings, and develop study skills.
-These sessions are free for students.
+Sessions are free for students.

-The North Park University Writing Center provides free assistance to all undergraduate students through our drop-in center and through a writing fellows program that pairs students in Core Curriculum courses with trained Writing Advisors.
+The Writing Center provides free assistance to all undergraduate students through a drop-in center and a writing fellows program that pairs students in Core Curriculum courses with trained writing advisors.

 Declaring Your Major